-The weather is warming up here in Australia and as a result families are looking to cool off in their local watering holes.
+The weather is warming up here in Australia and as a result, families are looking to cool off.
 Whether it’s the beach, backyard pool or other favourite water ways to go swimming for some summer fun.
 Children are also looking to cool off and they are drawn to any water they can find.
 This is a scary season for families because sadly it is the highest drowning season.
-Even the most loving parent can’t supervise their children 24 hours a day but let’s raise the awareness and try to avoid any other tragedies from happening.
+Even the most loving parent can’t supervise their children 24 hours a day.
+However, let’s raise the awareness and try to avoid any other tragedies from happening.

-As a swim teacher, you can play a role in advising children and parents about the importance of water safety and supervision.
-Remind them that if they have a backyard pool it’s time to ensure that fences are secure and the gate is self closing and latching with a magna latch.
-Movement of the soil under the fence or erosion of the fence panels can lead to unwanted access to the pool area.
+As a Swim Teacher, you can advise children and parents about the importance of water safety and supervision.
+Remind them to ensure their pool fences are secure and the gate is self closing and latching with a magna latch.
+Movement of soil under the fence, or erosion of the fence panels, can lead to unwanted access to the pool.
 Pool fencing does save lives, particularly with babies who are recently mobile and inquisitive toddlers.
-An important tip is to move any objects which are around the pool area that may be used to assist older children to climb the fence.
-For instance pot plants, outdoor furniture and play equipment are very easy for children to position so that they can climb the fence or open the gate without their parents knowing.
+Move any objects which are around the pool area that may be used to assist older children to climb the fence.
+For instance, pot plants, outdoor furniture and play equipment are very easy for children to position.
+They can climb the fence or open the gate without their parents knowing.

 While swimming lessons can be a year round sport, lessons often become front of mind for parents during this time of the year.
 If children have been out of regular lessons for a while it may be best for them to start off with a week intensive, where children swim every day for the week.
 This will rapidly speed up the learn to swim process for children.
 Two lessons a week are always recommended especially for children who don’t have access to play opportunities outside of the swimming lesson.
 Remember the more children are exposed to the water the sooner they will learn their capabilities, limitations and a respect for the water.